cjloff/blog/src/blog/switching-from-bem-to-tailwind.md

 - **Just in time CSS:** As part of the build process tailwind only generates the utility classes you've used in your HTML resulting in a small CSS output (by default in V3).
 I have noticed a 50% reduction in CSS file size compared to a BEM project that had similar features.
 - **Config driven:** All tailwind projects are set up with a config file that allows the developer to control the project holistically e.g. spacing, colours, sizing, media queries.
 It's easy to change the look of the website by changing a few config values.
-- **Sharing CSS across projects:** Easy to move a tailwind component to another tailwind project, it will then just 'inherit' the look of the website via the config.
+- **Sharing CSS across projects:** Easy to move a tailwind component to another tailwind project, it will then just inherit the look of the website via the config.
 - **Utility first, not utility only:** Your not locked into just using utility classes - you can write bespoke CSS when needed.
 - **Great documentation:** The documentation is very thorough, making it easy to learn and on-board new team members.
 - **Readable:** It is easy to to review a tailwind component and figure out what it does by just reading the class names.
-- **Working straight in the view/HTML:** as you will be mostly using existing utility classes you'll be working directly in the view rather than also working in a separate CSS file.
+- **Working straight in the view/HTML:** As you will be mostly using existing utility classes you'll be working directly in the view rather than also working in a separate CSS file.
+Also, because you compose your CSS directly in the view you can be sure the changes you make will only effect the current view.

 <h2>Disadvantages</h2>